Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Decoders

-In this work, we investigated three decoding methods for the C642.
-The first one is Knill’s method proposed for the ${C_4/C_6}$ scheme~\cite{44}, which we refer to as hard-decision decoding.
-The second one is soft-decision decoding based on a posteriori probability calculation~\cite{59,60}.
-We modified it for the C642 because it is not directly applicable to high-rate codes.
+In this work, we investigated three decoding methods for the many-hypercube codes.
+The first one is Knill’s method proposed for the ${C_4/C_6}$ scheme~\cite{45}, which we refer to as hard-decision decoding.
+The second one is soft-decision decoding based on a posteriori probability calculation~\cite{64,65}.
+The original soft-decision decoding is based on block-MAP (maximum a posteriori probability) decoding, which cannot be applied directly to high-rate codes such as the many-hypercube codes, because then we must calculate a posteriori probabilities for an exponentially large number of codewords.
+We thus modified it to symbol-MAP decoding applicable to high-rate codes.
 The third one is our proposed method based on level-by-level minimum distance decoding, where we keep only minimum-distance codewords from measurement outcomes as candidates at each level from level 1 to the logical level.
 See Appendices~\ref{hard}--\ref{MD} for the details of the three methods.

-In the following, we assume that error correction is done by error-correcting teleportation (ECT)~\cite{44,60,61}, where the decoding is the task to estimate the measurement outcomes of logical qubits from those of physical qubits in the logical Bell measurements (see Appendix~\ref{ECT}).
-Note that in ECT, we obtain all the syndrome information at once, no need to measure them one by one, unlike the surface code and qLDPC codes.
-We also assume that all the measurements are done in the $Z$ basis ${\{ |0\rangle, |1\rangle \}}$, resulting in bit-value outcomes.
+In the following, we assume that error correction is done by error-correcting teleportation (ECT)~\cite{45,65,66}.
+This is quantum teleportation with logical qubits, where the classical feed-forward information is determined by decoding physical-qubit measurement outcomes, as shown in Fig.~\ref{fig3}.
+Thus, the decoding is the task to estimate the measurement outcomes of logical qubits from those of physical qubits in the logical Bell measurements.
+Note that in ECT, we obtain all the syndrome information at once, no need to repeatedly measure them one by one, unlike the Shor method~\cite{1,18} used for the surface code and qLDPC codes.
+Assuming that the two ancilla registers used for the quantum teleportation are reliable sufficiently, the errors in ECT come mainly from the decoding error.
+Also note that all the errors to be decoded are included in the physical-qubit measurement errors in the Bell measurement, and therefore in the case of ECT, decoders designed for independent physical-qubit errors are directly applicable to circuit-level noise models.
+In this work, we also assume that all the measurements are done in the $Z$ basis ${\{ |0\rangle, |1\rangle \}}$, resulting in bit-value outcomes.